TheMayev/JavaScript-Functions-Library-101/README.md

 The main reason for this repo is to have all my materials in one place and in organized fashion.

 But be my guest!
-Help yourself with this functions! :smile:
+Help yourself with these functions! :smile:

 TheMayev